Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/Blackbody.md

 ## Description
-samples a Gradient that simulates the effect of black body radiation
+Samples a Gradient that simulates the effect of black body radiation.

 ## Inputs
-**Temperature** - input value
+**Temperature** - Input value.

 ## Output
-**Out** - a blackbody color value determined by the input temperature
+**Out** - A blackbody color value determined by the input temperature.